energietransitie/needforheat-generic-firmware/docs/deploying/device-preparation.md

 ## Erase all persistenly stored data

 Unless you are 100% sure that it is safe to only upload firmware and keep other persistent memory intact, you should always first completely erase the persistent (non-volatile) memory of the device.
-The procedure below not only erases the firmware, but also any device activation_token, Wi-Fi provisioning data and device session_token that may reside in the persistent memory of the device and which is needed as bearer token that identifies, authenticates and authorizes the device when uploading measurement data to the server.
+The procedure below not only erases the firmware, but also any device activation_token, Wi-Fi provisioning data and device session_token that may reside in the persistent memory of the device and which is needed as bearer token that identifies, authenticates and authorizes the device when uploading measurement data to the server:

 *	Open a command prompt and enter:
 	```shell
 	py -m esptool erase_flash